milindpawar007/quote-generator/README.md

 `Quote Generator Project`

-# View Project
-[Live Demo](https://milindpawar007.github.io/quote-generator/index.html) of this project for peer review.
+# View Project :[Live Demo](https://milindpawar007.github.io/quote-generator/index.html) of this project for peer review.
 =======================================

 This is an app that randomly generates quotes on clicking